angzeli/Imperial-MS3.08-introduction-to-computer-controlled-experiments/README.md

 - I–V curve plotting and comparison
 - Linear fitting for resistor validation
 - Two-region fitting for LEDs (pre- and post-turn-on)
-- Qualitative interpretation of band-gap effects
+- Qualitative interpretation of bandgap effects
 - Optional numerical differentiation (dI/dV)
+- LED performances compared at RT and 77 K (cooled by liquid nitrogen).

 ---